simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 07 2024 0747 UTC.
+The largest was at Sep 08 2024 1530 UTC.

-Radio Blackout Forecast for Sep 08-Sep 10 2024
+Radio Blackout Forecast for Sep 09-Sep 11 2024

-              Sep 08        Sep 09        Sep 10
+              Sep 09        Sep 10        Sep 11
 R1-R2           55%           55%           55%
 R3 or greater   15%           15%           15%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 or greater events, over 08-10 Sep.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 or greater events, over 09-11 Sep.

 ```